 Continue south on Highway 101 to reach Hoquiam, where, if you time your trip around Loggers Playday, you can enjoy a pancake feed, fair, grand parade and logging show complete with ax throwing and tree climbing.

-Roll into Aberdeen, hometown of late grunge icon Kurt Cobain, where a welcome sign encourages you to “Come As You Are,” and a statue of the Nirvana frontman’s Fender Jag-Stang electric guitar sits near Young Street Bridge.
+Back on SR 101, roll into Aberdeen, the hometown of late grunge icon Kurt Cobain, where a welcome sign encourages you to “Come As You Are,” and a statue of the Nirvana frontman’s Fender Jag-Stang electric guitar sits near Young Street Bridge.
 For sightseeing, take a self-guided walking tour past homes of timber barons from a bygone era (maps are available at the Grays Harbor Chamber of Commerce), or step aboard Lady Washington, a replica of the first ship to come to the area back in the 1700s.
 She’s another star in these parts, having been featured in Pirates of the Caribbean: The Curse of the Black Pearl.

-After resting your head at one of Aberdeen’s cute B&Bs, head south to towns along Willapa Bay, where Raymond welcomes visitors with steel statues scattered along both sides of the road.
-A fun fact to consider on your drive: In the 1910s, the town was “amphibious”—so covered in water that there were 2,900 feet of elevated sidewalks to keep people off the damp ground.
+After resting your head at one of Aberdeen’s cute B&Bs, head south to Raymond, which welcomes visitors with steel statues scattered along both sides of the road.
+Stop into the Northwest Carriage Museum to explore the extensive collection of horse-drawn vehicles.

 If you’ve promised souvenirs to friends back home, Marsh’s Free Museum in Long Beach provides seashells, logoed beach wear and saltwater taffy (in 45 delicious flavors)—not to mention a two-headed calf and Jake the Alligator Man (he has the upper body of a human and a reptilian lower half).